Lunnatica/hackerrankSolutions/README.md

 # hackerrankSolutions
-Collection of hackerrank solved problems.
+Collection of hackerrank solved problems in JavaScript.